Dental emergency in Laurel? Call our office 24/7 at 301-490-7007 for immediate help from our compassionate team.

 When you arrive for emergency dental care, your comfort and well-being become our top priority.
 Our experienced team will promptly assess your situation, focusing first on relieving any pain or discomfort you may be experiencing.

 We’ll start with a thorough examination using advanced diagnostic tools to ensure we understand the full scope of your dental emergency.
-From there, our dentists will explain your condition and walk you through the recommended treatment choices, expected costs, and any aftercare instructions—so you’ll know exactly what to expect every step of the way.
+From there, our dentists will explain your condition and walk you through the recommended treatment options, expected costs, and any aftercare instructions—so you’ll know exactly what to expect every step of the way.

 KNOCKED-OUT TOOTH